 Where do they go from here?
 It’s clearly much more than having an exciting theme park.
 They need to rebuild trust and raise the bar on all safety standards.

-The objectives have to be how do we build trust in a theme park?
+Do the objectives have to be how do we build trust in a theme park?
 And how is it going to be financially viable?
 Those are the two big decisions.
 And the starting point is for the new board and management, everything has to be anchored in the right ethics.
 And it’s the ethics around safety and about the marriage of excitement, affordability and safety.
-Because each of those three are actually competing.
+Because each of those three is actually competing.